D4rkF4ce/mvc-grow-control/README.md

 <img src="preview-plants.JPG" alt="preview" />
 <br />
 <br />

+## Please Note
-Please note: We are still in a very early development phase.
+We are still in a very early development phase.
 Please be careful with your power cabling and timer.
 We accept no liability for damage to materials or plants.
 <br />
 <br />